lelandg/Raspberry-Pi-Security-Camera/README.md

 **Definitions**

-* **Significant changes** : Anything that makes the project commercial; non--open-source; or changes the core functionality of the project (i.e., it is no longer a security camera or video doorbell
+* **Significant Changes** : Anything that makes the project commercial; non--open-source; or changes the core functionality of the project (i.e., it is no longer a security camera or video doorbell
+* **Commercial Software** : If you are *now making money* from the project or there is *any chance* that you will *ever make money* from the project, it is considered commercial software.
+* **Educational Setting** : Within the context of teaching.
+Not necessarily teaching about the Raspberry Pi, but teaching about any subject where this project will be useful.
+While every institution of formal education would certainly qualify, such an instution is *not* required.
+E.g., a tutor could certainly claim that they were also using within an *educational setting*.

-If you makek **significant changes** I require only two changes: **the graphic** and **JamPi** name must be removed.
+If you make **significant changes** I require only two things: **the graphic (JamPi Logo)** and **JamPi name** must be removed.
 You are free to use those (name and graphic) in a **non-commercial** , **or educational** setting, *only*.
-For a project with significant changes, you must remove them and state that your project was derived from the JamPi in the comments of the source code.
-Since the graphic is currently not used simply delete it, and just do not use the name **JamPi** and we'll be OK. **Simply search/replace in the file security_camera.py for "JamPi" and replace it with your product name** ; simple... especially since that's only used in the initialization log message.
+For a project with significant changes, you must (1) remove them from any place they are shown to the end-user and (2) state that your project was derived from the **JamPi** project in the documentation and/or the comments of the source code.
+In that case you must also include a link to the original project page.
+(This will suffice: https://github.com/lelandg/Raspberry-Pi-Security-Camera)

+Since the graphic is currently not used, you can just delete it, and then do not show the name **JamPi** to the *end-user* and we will be OK with each other. :-) **Simply search/replace in the file security_camera.py for "JamPi" and replace it with your product name** ; simple... especially since that's only used in the initialization log message.
 You are allowed to leave that in, until you make **significant changes** , when you must rename it.
 Fair?
 Thank you for your cooperation.)

 See *Installation* below if you want to jump right in!